Aren’t layovers the best? Said nobody ever. Well, if you are in that situation, you need to check this itinerary on how to explore Dubai in one day.

-- If you are more into exploring the food scene here and indulging in some delectable traditional fare, book yourselves a private food tour which runs up to 3 hours.
+- If you are more into exploring the food scene here and indulging in some delectable traditional fare, do read this Dubai Food Tour guide.

 - The last option would be to enjoy a safari in Dubai.
 It is pretty popular and would totally seal the deal for your itinerary of what to do in Dubai in one day.